No, it doesn’t. Not even close.

 You may not be able to.
 Whether you’re on the web or using another form of media, there’s nothing about human discourse that guarantees you get to make your point to the people who you think need to hear it.
 There’s certainly no legal recourse that I’m aware of.

 Except… (and this is where you really need to talk to a lawyer)…

 Defamation, slander, and libel are all terms that have very specific legal implications.
 I won’t try to delve into that.
 But depending on where you are and your specific situation, information on the internet that intentionally lies about you or maliciously harms you may be one thing on which you can act.
 Like I said, get an attorney.

 It even happens to me

-I’ve been banned from one discussion forum (that I know).4
+I’ve been banned from one discussion forum (that I know of).4

 And as unfair as it is, that site owner has every right to do so.
-In many ways, it really sucks because it’s preventing me from being able to communicate with the other users of that site.
+In many ways, it really sucks, because it prevents me from communicating with the other users of that site.

 But it simply must be this way.

-As distasteful as it is, that website owner’s ability to pick and choose whom he allows on his site is also an important form of freedom of speech.
+As distasteful as it is, the website owner’s ability to pick and choose whom he or she allows on their site is also an important form of freedom of speech.